NicolasSompairac/HACK/README.md

 ## Example

 A Jupyter notebook [Hierarchical ICA](Hierarchical_ICA.ipynb) can be found, describing the different steps needed to be performed as well as the required packages to run.
-The notebook can be used with the example data found as .zip files in the folder [example_data](example_data).
-For faster use, a deconvolution run on the example data has already been performed from 2 to 100 components and can be found as .zip files in the folder [example_deconvolutions](example_deconvolutions).
+The notebook can be used with the example data files using the following [Zenodo repository](https://zenodo.org/record/4720408)
+For easier and faster use, a deconvolution run on the example data has already been performed from 2 to 100 components.
+Simply download the data and decompress them in the same repository as the Jupyter Notebook.

 ## Data

-The data used in the example is an RNA-Seq Breast Cancer dataset taken from TCGA (https://portal.gdc.cancer.gov)
+The data used in the example is coming from an RNA-Seq Breast Cancer dataset taken from TCGA (https://portal.gdc.cancer.gov)

 ## Usage

 The list of required packages and their version are listed in the Jupyter notebook.
-The required Stabilised ICA folder ["sica"](https://github.com/ncaptier/Stabilized_ICA/tree/master/sica) must be downloaded separately and put in the same folder as the notebook.
+The required Stabilised ICA functions ["sica"](https://github.com/ncaptier/Stabilized_ICA/tree/master/sica) must be installed separately.
-For a direct use of the notebook, it is recommended to put the example data in the same directory as the notebook as well.
+For a direct use of the notebook, it is recommended to install the Stabilised ICA package directly via "pip".
+It is also possible to download the ["sica"](https://github.com/ncaptier/Stabilized_ICA/tree/master/sica) folder manually and put it in the same directory as the notebook.